How to Find a Qualified Workers’ Comp Massage Therapist

 - Issued in the state where services will be provided

-Most state licensing boards make this information publicly searchable online.
-If a provider refuses to provide their license number or claims they “don’t need a license,” find someone else.
+Most state licensing boards make this information publicly searchable.
+If a provider refuses to share their license number, find someone else.

-If you’re in an unregulated state, look for therapists who hold voluntary board certification through the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
+In states without a statewide licensing requirement, some cities or counties may have local regulations.
+Look for therapists who hold voluntary board certification through the National Certification Board for Therapeutic Massage & Bodywork (NCBTMB).
 This credential requires passing an advanced examination and maintaining continuing education.
-While not legally required, it demonstrates commitment to professional standards.
+While not legally required, it demonstrates a commitment to professional standards.

-Note that professional association membership (AMTA or ABMP) alone isn’t equivalent credentialing.
-These associations are valuable resources, but their provider directories don’t include the majority of practicing massage therapists.
+Note that professional association membership (AMTA or ABMP) alone is not equivalent credentialing.
+These associations are valuable resources, but their provider directories do not cover the majority of practicing massage therapists.

 Confirm Professional Liability Insurance Coverage

 Professional liability insurance covers claims related to injury or harm caused during treatment.
-While most states don’t legally require it, at least 11 states mandate proof of coverage to obtain or renew a massage therapy license.
+At least 11 states require proof of coverage to obtain or renew a massage therapy license, according to InsureBodyWork.
+Coverage minimums typically run $1 million per occurrence.

-Massage therapy is extremely safe compared to most medical procedures.
-Claims are rare.
-This makes liability insurance affordable.
-Major professional associations like AMTA and ABMP bundle $2 million per occurrence coverage with membership, which costs approximately $200 to $300 annually.
+Massage therapy is extremely safe compared to most medical procedures, which makes liability insurance affordable.
+Professional associations like AMTA and ABMP bundle $2 million per occurrence coverage with membership, which typically costs $200 to $300 per year.

-There’s no legitimate reason for a provider offering workers’ compensation services not to carry coverage.
-It protects both the patient and the therapist.
-Ask any potential provider to confirm they maintain current professional liability insurance and request proof if necessary.
+There is no legitimate reason for a provider offering workers’ compensation services not to carry coverage.
+Ask any potential provider to confirm they maintain current professional liability insurance and request proof if needed.

-Processing workers’ compensation massage claims requires specific knowledge that general massage therapists may not have.
-The provider or their administrative staff must understand:
+Processing workers’ compensation massage claims requires knowledge that most general massage therapists simply do not have.
+The provider or their administrative staff must understand how to obtain and submit authorization documentation, handle billing requirements, communicate with insurance carriers and third-party administrators, and work through denied or delayed claims.

 Why Claims Experience Matters as Much as Clinical Skills